stuffmc/NewGenerationNetworking/ChatServer.md

 ## Prelude: environment setup

 The chat server relies on Swift-NIO, which can be obtained using the Swift Package Manager.
-Firer up a terminal, `cd` to the `Server` folder and run these commands:
+Fire up a terminal, `cd` to the `Server` folder and run these commands:

 `$ swift package update`